KnpLabs/php-github-api/doc/result_pager.md

 ### Usage examples

-Get all results of a organization
+Get all repositories of a organization

 ```php
 $client = new Github\Client();